InvoiceFox/Workonomic-API-bash/API-docs.md

 	14;abel;Abelie.biz;16;0;;;30;;1
 ```

-You can also notice we defined a method argument here (id=18).
-We must send arguments over as regular x-www-form-urlencoded
-POST values.
-All API requests must be POST calls.

 Output formats
 --------------

+By default API returns JSON as in first example, but you can look at the second example where we defined csv output.
+But we can define a format, in this case csv (comma separated values).

  * json - JSON
  * csv - comma separated values
  * rmap - rebol map
  * tsv - tab separated values (todo)
  * xml - XML (todo)

 Stacking methods